davidmorera/Highways-England-TRIS-API-Reverse-Proxy/README.md

 ## Overview of the Server

-This is the API server to proxy client requests to Highways England TRIS API that allows CORS
+This is the API server to proxy client requests to Highways England TRIS Traffic Flow API that allows CORS.

+Feedback and contributions welcome - please raise an issue or pull request.

 Based on https://github.com/cloudmu/darksky